zabernstein/Cobenefits_cal/readme.md

 ## How to set up for use

 This tool is an ArcGIS toolbox (.atbx) file containing a script tool.
-In order to use it, save this folder in a location that you will be able to find and create a folder connection to that location in the catalog pane.
+In order to use it, save this folder in a location that you will be able to find and create a folder connection to that location in the catalog pane of ArcPro.
 You will then be able to open the script tool from the catalog pane.

 ## Inputs and requirements for inputs